wiired24/NostalgiaJS/README.md

 # Compiling
 In order to compile a release build you will need to run `npm run package-linux` or `npm run package-mac`.
-Please note windows support is not currently supported.
+Please note windows is not currently supported.
 It may come at a later time but for the time being this is primarily intended primarily for Linux Gamers.
 In fact Nostalgia is an alternative to already popular front-ends launchers that already exist for the Windows Platform.